pzhaojohnson/RNA2Drawer/README.md

   <img src="noncanonical-tertiary1-crop.png" width="700" />
 </p>

 <dl><dd>Two tertiary interactions (colored green and blue) are drawn with caps over the subsequences they connect.
 A noncanonical base pair between positions 4,180 and 4,201 (colored gray) is incorporated into the secondary structure.
 A noncanonical base pair between positions 4,061 and 4,110 (also colored gray) is represented by a tertiary interaction without caps.
-To draw it over the inner side of the loop, its top padding is negative.</dd></dl>
+To draw it over the inner side of the loop, its top padding was made negative.</dd></dl>

 ## Saving Your Work